Independent Reference Model

-The Independent Reference Model (I.R.M) is a conceptual model used in the analysis of storage system: disk drives, caches, etc.
+The Independent Reference Model (I.R.M.) is a conceptual model used in the analysis of storage system: disk drives, caches, etc.

 Under this model the references to stored objects are independent random variables.

+Description

 The motivation for coming up with this model (and others like it) is to compensate for the lack of "traces" in such storage devices.

 A "trace" is simply a logging of a set of data regarding the performance of the storage device, focusing on the I/O requests: how many read/write operations, the size of each request, the exact address (LUN-wise), and a time-stamp.

 Accurate, valid and detailed traces of actual storage systems are very difficult to get for the purpose of academic analysis (for reasons that are beyond the scope of this article), and that is why such models are a necessity.

 Usually, the data that is available is much coarser and low in quality, in comparison to a full trace: For example, the data might record for every unit of time T, the number of I/Os that took place at each LUN (or track), along with the total hit/miss ratios.

 For example: For a disk drive with 4 tracks, A, B, C and D and after 15 minutes of work, the I/O requests were the following: 7600, 20, 50, 6000 for A, B, C and D respectively.

 It is easy to see why this data is insufficient to determine the actual workload:

 Consider a second even more simple example: Two tracks, A and B, which each have 1,000 I/Os during 15 minutes.

 To answer the simple question, "How hard did the disk work during those 15 minutes?" then consider these two following scenarios: